kjellski/electron-boilerplate/README.md

 `src` - this folder is intended for files which need to be transpiled or compiled (files which can't be used directly by Electron).

-`app` - contains all static assets (put here images, css, html etc.) which don't need any pre-processing.
+`renderer` - contains all static assets (put here images, css, html etc.) which don't need any pre-processing.

-The build process compiles all stuff from the `src` folder and puts it into the `app` folder, so after the build has finished, your `app` folder contains the full, runnable application.
+The build process compiles all stuff from the `src` folder and puts it into the `renderer` folder, so after the build has finished, your `renderer` folder contains the full, runnable application.

 Treat `src` and `app` folders like two halves of one bigger thing.

-The drawback of this design is that `app` folder contains some files which should be git-ignored and some which shouldn't (see `.gitignore` file).
+The drawback of this design is that `renderer` folder contains some files which should be git-ignored and some which shouldn't (see `.gitignore` file).
 But thanks to this two-folders split development builds are much (much!) faster.

 # Development